AkshayJS/Computer-Vision-Projects/README.md

 ## 3. Inception Network with CIFAR-10:
 Pretrained Inception network was used as base architecture.

-a.
-Pretrained Inception network with weights derived from imagenet was used as base architecture.
+- Pretrained Inception network with weights derived from imagenet was used as base architecture.
-b.
-Images were upsampled 3 times to get the image size of (256x256).
+- Images were upsampled 3 times to get the image size of (256x256).
-c.
-FC Layers were used as closing layers to get finely trained model.
+- FC Layers were used as closing layers to get finely trained model.

 Validation Accuracy achieved at the end of 2nd epoch: 70%

 ## 4. Inception implementation from scratch:
 Complete implemention of Inception modules along with aux outputs.

-a.
-CIFAR-10 dataset was taken as benchmark dataset
+- CIFAR-10 dataset was taken as benchmark dataset

-b.
-Inception V1 block was designed as on [Inception Research Paper](https://arxiv.org/pdf/1409.4842.pdf)
+- Inception V1 block was designed as on [Inception Research Paper](https://arxiv.org/pdf/1409.4842.pdf)

 Validation Accuracy: 81.11%